DavidCWebs/Blockchain-Developer-Resources/README.md

 # Blockchain-Developer-Resources

-A list of opininated links to resources useful to blockchain and bitcoin developers.
+Useful resources for blockchain and bitcoin developers.

 ---